Hernia Mesh

 - Mesh failure requires one or more revision surgery

-Sometimes, the risks of hernia mesh may outweigh the benefits.
-The likelihood and severity of complications depend on the material of the mesh, the surgeon and surgical technique and the response of the patient’s body.
+Sometimes, the risks of hernia mesh outweigh the benefits.
+The likelihood and severity of complications depend on the surgeon and surgical technique, mesh material and the body’s response.

-Research estimates that less than half of patients choosing mesh repair require repair surgeries, with non-mesh or suture-based repairs experiencing higher recurrence rates.
-The ideal hernia mesh resists infection and an inflammatory response, while staying flexible and quickly incorporating into the body’s tissue.
+Research shows that around 16% of patients require revision surgery, with non-mesh or suture-based repairs experiencing higher recurrence rates.
+The ideal hernia mesh resists infection and an inflammatory response while staying flexible and quickly incorporating into the body’s tissue.

 How Long Does Hernia Repair Last?

-Non-absorbable hernia repair mesh should be a permanent fix, but absorbable mesh typically dissolves in six to 18 months.
+Non-absorbable hernia repair mesh should be a permanent fix, but absorbable mesh typically dissolves in 12–18 months.
 Hernia recurrence is possible even with non-absorbable mesh.

 Research suggests that mesh materials may affect recurrence rates after hernia repair.
-Polypropylene mesh is extremely durable, but because of its heavy weight, it can lead to inflammation in the area.
+Polypropylene mesh is highly durable, but it can lead to inflammation in the area.
 This has a shrinking effect on the mesh, creating higher recurrence rates.

 Hernia Mesh Complications